cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 ### Normal target-based mode
 1. The task begins in `intertrial`.
+2. If center-gated trial starts are enabled, the task waits until the cursor is back near center.
-2. After the intertrial interval, a target is selected and shown.
+3. After the intertrial interval, a target is selected and shown.
-3. The task logs `BehavState=start_on`.
+4. The task logs `BehavState=start_on`.
-4. The subject moves the cursor with the joystick.
+5. The subject moves the cursor with the joystick.
-5. If the cursor enters the target, the task starts timing the hold.
+6. If the cursor enters the target, the task starts timing the hold.
-6. If the cursor stays in long enough, the task succeeds, delivers reward, and logs `BehavState=success`.
+7. If the cursor stays in long enough, the task succeeds, delivers reward, and logs `BehavState=success`.
-7. If the timeout is reached first, the task logs `BehavState=fail`.
+8. If the timeout is reached first, the task logs `BehavState=fail`.

+## Center-Gated Trial Starts

+The `Require Center Before Trial` checkbox adds a return-to-center requirement before a new target can appear.
+When enabled, the intertrial interval starts only after the cursor is inside the center gate.
+If the cursor leaves the center gate during that interval, the countdown resets and waits for the cursor to return again.

+The center gate is controlled by `center_gate_radius_ratio`.
+It is a radius around the task-region center, expressed as a fraction of the task region's smaller display dimension.
+The default value is `0.15`.

 ### Free-play mode
 1. A single free-play attempt record is created.